Parma relegated from Serie A with Torino defeat

 This is Parma's first relegation since the club's rebirth in 2015 following bankruptcy.

-Crotone, two points below Parma, have already been demoted, leaving just one place to be decided.
+Crotone, two points below Parma, has already been demoted, leaving just one place to be decided.